AliNoor1/BuildIt/CONTRIBUTING.md

 ```

 `develop` is now up to date on your local machine and on the remote repository and your session is complete.

+### Most Common Git Commands

+`git branch` shows what branches are on your local machine and has an asterisk next to the branch that you are on

+`git branch branch-name` creates a new branched called `branch-name`

+`git checkout branch-name` moves you onto the branch called `branch-name` at this point everything in your /BuildIt directory only reflects what exists in `branch-name`.

+`git status` tells you if you have any uncommitted changes and if your branch is up to date with remote/origin

+`git add filename.ext` adds `filename.ext` to the staging area so it is ready to commit

+`git add .` adds all files that were changed to the staging area so they are ready to commit

+`git commit -m "commit message"` commits your changes to the branch on your local machine, the `-m` allows you to type the commit message on this same line.
+If you do not include the `-m` flag then the terminal will open a text editor and ask you to type a commit message

+`git push origin branch-name` pushes your most up to date local version of `branch-name` to the remote repository.
+You can now see that change on the web.

+`git pull origin branch-name` pulls the most recent version of `branch-name` from the web to your local machine.

+`git log` shows a log of all commits to the branch that you are working on, this is brought up in vim so you may have to type `q` to exit.

+There are many extensions to `git log`, personally I like to use:

+`git log --graph --pretty=oneline --abbrev-commit` which has a more visual presentation of branches and merges.

 ## Workflow Example